luisdavim/pretty-folds/README.markdown

 ## Self-Promotion

-Like sensible.vim?
+Like this plugin?
 Follow the repository on [GitHub](https://github.com/luisdavim/pretty-folds) and vote for it on [GitHub](https://github.com/luisdavim).